Roads Top Banner.

 Click the cashtill or speaker icon to hear the cashtill ring up a sale.
 (This link leads to an 8kb file called "cashtill.mp3").

-In London (and some provincial towns & cities) parking has been privatised, which means that instead of the police (and traffic wardens) patrolling the streets and giving out 'fines' for illegal parking (parking tickets) the job is done by a private company on behalf of the local council.
-These wardens can also issue tickets for other motoring offences, such as not having an up to date tax disc, stopping on a pedestrian crossing or the "zig-zag" road marking either side of the crossing, and more...
+In London (and some provincial towns & cities) parking has been privatised, which means that instead of the police (and traffic wardens) patrolling the streets and giving out 'fines' for illegal parking (parking tickets) the local council has taken the responsibility upon itself.
+Typically the job of patrolling the streets will then be subcontracted out to private companies, whose employees are often known as 'parking attendants'.
+These attendants can also issue tickets for other motoring offences, such as not having an up to date tax disc, stopping on a pedestrian crossing or the "zig-zag" road marking either side of the crossing, and more...

-Effectively this means that on-street parking control and supervision has been placed under the jurisdiction of commercial organisations which have vested interests in rasing as much money as possible by issuing as many tickets as possible - and although there are supposed to be codes of conduct (aka: rules of engagement) the reality is that most road users feel that war has been declared - and they are the enemy.
+Effectively this means that on-street parking control and supervision has been placed under the jurisdiction of commercial organisations and cash starved local councils which have vested interests in rasing as much money as possible by issuing as many tickets as possible - and although there are supposed to be codes of conduct (aka: rules of engagement) the reality is that most road users feel that war has been declared - and they are the enemy.

 The main reason for the privatisation of parking control was that the existing 'yellow line' parking control system was so very badly policed that many motorists just ignored it and parked where they liked.
 And, even if (in the unlikely event) they did get a parking ticket they would ignore that too as the chances of any follow-up action for non-payment was very slim.

-The introduction of private wardens also saw a shake-up of the fines procedure; parking tickets are no longer criminal offences, if paid within 14 days there is a 50% discount whilst if unpaid after 60 days there is a 50% surcharge.
+Privatisation also saw a shake-up of the fines procedure; the 'parking tickets' issued under the privatised system are no longer seen as criminal offences and have been renamed 'Penalty Charge Notices' (PCN); if paid within 14 days there is a 50% discount whilst if unpaid after 60 days there is a 50% surcharge.
+If still unpaid bailiffs can be sent in - by which time things can become seriously expensive.

 So far so good...

-For people who want to dispute a parking ticket a new tribunal was set up, and sometimes it even agrees with them and cancels a ticket.
+For people who want to dispute a PCN new tribunals have been set up, and sometimes these tribunals even agree with them and cancels the PCN.
 But, as the appeals procedure is somewhat slow any appellant who loses also misses out on the chance of taking the 50% discount for speedy payment.
 As a result many people find it to be cheaper (and easier) to just pay up.
+(Note that this only applies to PCN's, and not parking tickets issued by the police which are still dealt with in magistrates courts).

 The privatised traffic wardens are not supposed to receive a 'bonus' for issuing more than a set number of tickets per day or be reprimanded if they issue too few tickets, however, it is often alleged that this does happen.
-It is also alleged that the wardens who frequently exceed their 'targets' will get (faster) promotion within the private company.
+It is also alleged that the wardens who frequently exceed their 'targets' will get (faster) promotion within the private company whilst those who do not issue enough PCN's will lose their jobs.

 We all saw the TV programmes where a warden was trying to issue over 100 tickets a day and even though his computerised ticket-issuing terminal's battery failed on the first attempt a later attempt proved successful.